Humblesmith: 2014–2017: Beginnings and rise to fame

 Upon arriving in Asaba City, Humblesmith had to take up menial jobs in order to earn a living.
 He later ventured into entertainment as an actor and appeared in various films including Hypertension with Sam Loco Efe.
 He returned to Ebonyi State at some point and then back to Delta State again to focus on a career in music.
 Determined to succeed, he started scouting for shows and performed for free until he was signed by DG Records who were impressed with one of his several performances.
 In 2012, he left Asaba City for Lagos State where he recorded his debut single "Chairmoo" in 2014.
 In 2015, he released "Osinachi, a chart-topping single that featured Phyno; and Davido in the remix version.
 The song earned him a nomination spot in the "Best New Act" category at the 2016 edition of the Nigeria Entertainment Awards and was also nominated in the "Hottest Single" category at the same event.
 In April 2016, he featured Flavour N'abania in a song titled "Jukwese" which enjoyed rotational airplay around the country.
 He later announced an Instagram competition tagged the "#JukweseContest" in reference to the song, with a $2,000 prize money for the winner.

 2018–present: Release of Osinachi, hiatus, and other singles

 Following the success of his singles "Osinachi" and Jukwuese", Humblesmith released his debut album Osinachi, which featured guest vocals from Davido, Patoranking, Phyno, Harrysong, Olamide, and Tiwa Savage.
 In December 2020, after a brief hiatus, he released a new single, Kosi, loosely translated as "God's will", a song of gratitude to God for his achievements.

 Artistry

 Humblesmith cites Bright Chimezie as his music influence.
 He usually sings the afropop genre of music with a little fusion of highlife.

 Endorsement deal

-In June 2016, Humblesmith signed a multi-million Naira endorsement deal with noodles manufacturing company Tummy-Tummy Food Industry.
+In June 2016, Humblesmith signed an endorsement deal with noodles manufacturing company Tummy-Tummy Food Industry.